killajoe/dotfile_gitsync/README.md

 **sync your dotfile with github**

-using *systemd --user* service/timer and a simple script to sync your dotfiles with github (or other git).
+using **systemd --user** service/timer and a simple script to sync your dotfiles with github (or other git).

-to avoid cleartext *token* in the script adding it to the user *systemd-service* file instead as environment variable.
+to avoid cleartext **token** in the script we simply use ssh to sync with GitHub.

-This will update the code and create a tag for each run on the remote repo.
+This will update the code, creating a tag for each run on the remote repo and cleans up old tags.

 **scriptfile:**